The importance of public relations in the growth of a company’s reputation cannot be overstated.

 Interacting with the media builds trust with the people who matter most: your potential customers.
 By building a positive brand reputation for your business, you can ensure your products stand out in the marketplace.
 When you establish credibility, your prospects become customers.

 When combined with effective content marketing and website management, public relations can help you improve your sales funnel and possibly generate revenue.
-Here are three public relations strategies to help you increase your B2B sales.
+Later on, we’ll talk about three public relations strategies to help you increase your B2B sales.
+First, let’s talk about how B2B and B2C brands are different.

 Differences between B2B and B2C brands